Vulnerability Disclosure Policy

-Paddle.com Market Limited (and our subsidiaries) (the “Company”) offers SaaS companies a completely different approach to their payments infrastructure.
+Paddle.com Market Limited (and our subsidiaries) (the "Paddle Group") offers SaaS companies a completely different approach to their payments infrastructure.
 Instead of assembling and maintaining a complex stack of payments-related apps and services, we're a merchant of record for our customers, taking away 100% of the pain of payments fragmentation.
 It's faster, safer, simpler, and above all, way better.
 ProfitWell helps over 30,000 companies to measure and automate their subscription revenue growth.
 ProfitWell’s Metrics product is the number one real-time subscription reporting product on the market.
 Retain is the industry-leading automatic churn reduction tool.
 And Price Intelligently is synonymous with optimizing SaaS and subscription pricing.

 This vulnerability disclosure policy applies to any vulnerabilities you are considering reporting to us.
 We recommend reading this vulnerability disclosure policy fully before you report a vulnerability and always acting in compliance with it.